What is dementia?

 In early dementia, most people can function independently, take part in social activities, volunteer, or work.
 Your role as a care partner is important.
 You support the person and help them plan for the future.
 Encourage your loved one to make an advance care plan that states how they want to live when the dementia gets worse.
 And have your loved one name a person who will make care decisions if they are no longer able to make them, a substitute decision-maker.

 Your loved one will need more and more care as dementia gets worse.
 Be kind to yourself.
 Schedule breaks to recharge, and ask other family members or community supports for help.
 Home care is available to Albertans to help your loved one be safe and independent at home for as long as possible.
 If they need 24-hour care, then the home care nurse can help support the transition to a supportive living facility or long-term care facility.

 Some disorders that cause dementia can run in families.
 Doctors often suspect an inherited cause if someone younger than 50 has symptoms of dementia.
-For more information, see the topic Alzheimer's Disease.

 Call 911 or other emergency services immediately if signs of a stroke or transient ischemic attack (TIA) develop suddenly.
 These may include: